 What is Inbound Marketing?Posted by Ryan Jones on Oct 25, 2018.
 Reading time: 8 mins

-With the rise of smartphones, “conventional” marketing agencies sales tactics, such as cold calls and email blasts, are no longer the best way to convert leads into customers.
+With the rise of the internet and smartphones comes new marketing opportunities.
+Conventional marketing tactics, such as cold calls and email blasts, are no longer the best way to convert leads into customers.
 Instead, smart companies are focusing on inbound marketing.

 Inbound marketing is synonymous with “permission marketing,” a phrase coined by Seth Godin in his 1999 book of the same title.
 According to Godin, the best way to earn a customer’s attention is by treating them with respect.
 Inbound marketing follows the same method.